 Best Casio Keyboard with Visual Aids

 The LK280 is great for beginners, thanks to the awesome visual aids.
-This is a lighted USB keyboard that has a step-teaching tool to help beginners to start playing the piano right away, without having to go through all of the boring stuff that can turn a lot of younger students off.
+This is a lighted USB digital piano that has a step-teaching tool to help beginners to start playing the piano right away, without having to go through all of the boring stuff that can turn a lot of younger students off.

 This keyboard has two sensitivity levels of touch response, and the keys are standard size.
 The best part is, the keys light up, making it easier than ever to use interactive learning apps.